ToniaMera/GraphEnc/README.md

 ## 1. Prepare your data:

-Process data as reviously shown but also include the true values y:
+Process data as previously shown but also include the true values y:

 ```python
 MD = gr.mol_descriptors(smiles).oned()